FrozenPyrozen/Natours/README.md

 # Natours
 Advanced css project

-Start using sass, advanced css and responsive.
+Start using sass, advanced css features and responsive design, some crossbrowsing.
 Look more at ~> https://frozenpyrozen.github.io/Natours/index.html